 3. Support multiple formats

-It is important to understand that employees are creating and interacting with a variety of file types.
-It can be an image, audio, video, etc. You need to ensure that the central resource supports multiple formats so that employees can share knowledge in a variety of ways and have more choices.
+It is important to understand that employees create and interact with various file types.
+It can be an image, audio, video, etc. You must ensure that the central knowledge resource supports multiple formats so that employees can share knowledge in various ways and have more choices.

 4. Reward employees for sharing knowledge

 You should create a culture of knowledge sharing in the organization.
-When you reward your employees for sharing knowledge with their colleagues and helping them perform better, you are creating a culture of transparency and trust.
+You create a culture of transparency and trust when you reward your employees for sharing knowledge with their colleagues and helping them perform better.

 The rewards can be in the form of recognition or rewards.
 These rewards will help employees be proactive in sharing knowledge within the organization.